shanapu/MyJailbreak/README.md

 help me by posting bugs and feature ideas in [Issue list](https://github.com/shanapu/MyJailbreak/issues) (on github)
 help, ideas, forks and merge requests are welcome!

-This is my first public project. please note that the code may is messy, stupid and inconseqent.
+This is my first public project. please note that the code may is messy, stupid and inconseqent or mix different coding styles.
 I would be happy and very pleased if you wannt to join this project as equal collaborator.
 If you own a feature or extention for Jail/Warden that would fit in, i would be happy when you share it with us.